SHoogland/shoogland-com/docs/2017/03-04-homemade-forecast-api.md

 Now we have a logged in session token in the cookie jar.

 ## Part 3: Access Token
 The final requests gets the access token that we are looking for.
-With some fancy regex code I get the accountId and accessToken out of the link.
+With some fancy regular expression code I get the accountId and accessToken out of the link.

 ```javascript
 var options = {